Simple Life Corporation

 Farmingdale, New York 11735

-Second: Sign up online for the new national do not call list.
+Second: Sign up online for the national do not call list.
 This should begin eliminating calls about 2 months after sign up.
+(Note! the National Do Not Call Registry does not call individuals and ask them to sign up.
+If you get such a call, it is a scam.)

 Finally, we recommend a polite, "No thank you" and a hang up on unwanted callers.
 We do not recommend hostile reactions...why use up part of your life's energy on an unwanted salescall?
 Better to put it out of your life as quickly as possible and with as little involvement on your part as possible!